ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lectures/lect02.md

 # Topics

 ## Simple flow control structures- For and while loops
+* If else statements are DIFFERENT in C++ than in Python.
+We'll discuss.
 * Nested and multi-way if-else
-* For and while loops are DIFFERENT in C++ than in Python.
+* For loops are DIFFERENT in C++ than in Python.
 We'll discuss.
 * Simple accumulator
 * Practice with a game of Fizzbuzz (using multiway if-else within loops)